LLNL/RAJA/docs/sphinx/user_guide/tutorial/reductions.rst

           reduction value, respectively, along with an iteration index at which the main/max value is found.

+.. note:: Multiple RAJA reductions can be combined in any RAJA loop kernel
+          execution method, and reduction operations can be combined with any other kernel operations.

 .. note:: Each RAJA reduction type requires a reduction policy that must
           be compatible with the execution policy for the kernel in which it is used.

-.. note:: Multiple RAJA reductions can be combined in any RAJA loop kernel
-          execution method, and reduction operations can be combined with any other kernel operations.

-We start by allocating an array (the memory manager in the example uses CUDA Unified Memory if CUDA is enabled) and initializing its values in a manner that makes the example mildly interesting and able to show what the different reduction types do.
+We start by allocating an array and initializing its values in a manner that makes the example mildly interesting and able to show what the different reduction types do.
 Specifically, the array is initialized to a sequence of alternating values ('1' and '-1').
 Then, two values near